jarlemag/Election-stuff/README.md

 # Election-stuff
-Scripts for verifying/calculating election results, etc. for norwegian municipial elections.
+Scripts for verifying/calculating election results, etc. for norwegian elections.
+The functions are designed for use with data for municipial elections (kommunestyrevalg), but may also potentially be applicable to regional (fylkestingsvalg) and parliamentary (stortingsvalg) elections.

 # Acknowledgements